tj/histo/Readme.md

 # Histo

-  Plot histograms in the terminal with arbitrary streaming or non-streaming data.
+  Plot charts in the terminal with arbitrary streaming or non-streaming data.

 ```